Central Bus Station, Tiruchirappalli: Services

-It also serves TNSTC's transit buses for Srirangam, Thiruvanaikaval, Thiruverrumpoor, SRM Medical Institutions, Uraiyur, Tiruchirapalli Junction Railway Station, Tiruchirapalli International Airport, Rockfort, K. K. Nagar, HAPP, Keeranur, TNPL, BIT, Ponmalai, Prattiyur, Manikandam, Samayapuram, Edamalaipatti Pudur, Anna University, Tiruchirapalli Chathiram Bus Station, Vayalur, Kottapattu, Panchapur, Mannachanallur, Paal Pannai, Ariyamangalam, Thuvakudi, NIT, Thuraiyur and Viralimalai(via Kallikudi Integrated Market) just outside the terminus on the Rockins road.
+Currently, mofussil buses from western regions like Karur, Coimbatore, Tiruppur and buses arriving from Dindigul which are bound for KKBT, stop at the Devar statue roundabout outside Central bus stand.

+Intracity local buses are operated from Central bus stands to various destinations like Panjappur Integrated Bus Terminus, Sri Rangam, Chathiram bus stand (via-Woraiyur), Chathiram bus stand (via-Thillai Nagar), Chathiram bus stand (via- Palakkarai, Rockfort), K. K. Nagar, Edamalaipatti Pudur, Ponmalai, Inamkulathur.

 Expansion

 During 2008, the city corporation acquired about 1.6 ha of land belonging to railways for expansion.
 As a result, the town bus terminus was moved just outside the station to Rockins road with new bus shelters.
 To accommodate the evergrowing movement of mofussil buses, two additional platforms were extended up to 45 m thereby increasing the number of bays from 55 to 77.
 Also in addition, a multi-storeyed two-wheeler parking lot inside the bus station was constructed.
 Post expansion, following demands to honour A.S.G.
 Lourdusamy Pillai, former chairman of Tiruchi Municipality and father of Adaikalaraj, the name of the bus station was officially to A. S. G. Lourdusamy Pillai Central Bus Station and with ISO 9001:2008 certification.